 Introduction.
 Since the early days of Creation, Man has been interested in apples .
 Its nutritive properties as well as its potential toxicity have been thoroughly discussed .
 More recently, apples have found important technological applications .
 However, little attention has been given to the critical issue of the risks faced by the eventual fruit picker who approaches the branches of an apple tree.

-.
+Experimental procedure and results.
 An experiment was carried out to determine the effect of an apple falling on the head.
 The experimental setup is sketched in Fig. 1.
 The experimenter sat under an apple tree for five consecutive days and different intervals of time ∆t (Table 1).
 On the fifth day an apple fell on the experimenter’s head from a distance d=1.8±0.1 metres.
 The mass of the apple was found to be M=0.12±0.01 kg.
 Immediately after the collision the experimenter reported a mild discomfort that decreased exponentially with time as he rubbed his hand against the Apple Impact Area (AIA).

 Table 1.
 Recorded events